Landing a Non-Profit Job: How It’s Different

 5 Tips for Showing Off Your Non-Profit Readiness

 1. Volunteer.
 I volunteered as an English teacher in Ethiopia for 11 months directly out of college.
 It taught me how to live on a stipend, learn a new language and culture, and deal with intestinal worms and malaria.
 It showed that I was flexible and worldly.
-In every interview I went on the hiring manager lit up when I told stories about connecting with little children and eating amazing food because it temporarily relieved her from thinking about how many e-mails have piled up since we began talking and proved that I could play in her sector.
-You do not have to go half way around the world to accomplish this.
+In every interview I went on, the hiring manager lit up when I told stories about connecting with little children and eating amazing food because it temporarily relieved her from thinking about how many emails had piled up since we began talking and proved that I could play in her sector.
+You don’t have to go halfway around the world to accomplish this.
 Volunteer with the Red Cross, the most well-established and admired non-profit in the world, to start making contacts and gaining experience working with people and understanding the challenges a non-profit faces that is changing people’s lives.
-A friend who went to my grad school recently looked for a job.
+Interestingly, a conversation I had with a friend who volunteers part-time mentioned how they’ve been exploring the concept of casino zonder vergunning, something they came across while researching online regulations and consumer protection.
+This discussion opened my eyes to the complexities and ethical considerations in industries outside the non-profit sector, reminding me of the importance of understanding the broader impact of our work.
+My friend, who went to my grad school, recently looked for a job.
 She went on 50 different informational interviews and a few real ones.
 She ended up getting a job at a non-profit that she was volunteering for part-time while she job-searched because she was trying to keep her skills fresh.
-Volunteer, it helps.
+Volunteer—it helps.

 2. Learn project management.
 Project management is all that non-profit staff do, all day, every day, in different varieties and flavors.
 You can learn project management by leading a club in school and putting on an event.
 Then write about how you used systems to organize yourself and others and what a success it was on your résumé.